tdmgebrisvilis/etch-a-sketch/README.md

 * Clear button to start a new drawing
 ## How to run the project
 Simply run the [**LIVE DEMO**](https://tdmgebrisvilis.github.io/etch-a-sketch) and try it out :wink:

-Or you can clone or download the repository, open the index.html file in your browser to run the Etch-A-Sketch
+Or you can clone or download the repository, open the index.html file in your browser to run the app.
 Use the grid size and color options to customize your drawing, and use your mouse to sketch on the grid.